magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

 -  {:.new}**Docker configuration changes**–

-   -  {:.new}**Manage mounts and volumes for your project**–Added the ability manage mounts and volumes when launching a Docker environment for local development.
+   -  {:.new}**Manage mounts and volumes for your project**–Added the ability to manage mounts and volumes when launching a Docker environment for local development.
 See [Sharing Magento Cloud project data].<!--MAGECLOUD-3248-->

    -  {:.new}**Support for network bridge mode**–Added support for network bridge mode to enable connections between Docker containers over the local network.<!--MAGECLOUD-4165-->

    -  {:.new}**Stop synchronizing large backup files**–Added DB dumps and archive files—ZIP, SQL, GZ, and BZ2—to the exclusion list in the `dist/docker-sync.yml` and `dist/mutagen.sh` files.
-Synchronizing large files (>1 GB) can cause a period of inactivity and backup files do normally require synchronization.<!--MAGECLOUD-3979-->
+Synchronizing large files (>1 GB) can cause a period of inactivity and backup files do not normally require synchronization since you can regenerate them.<!--MAGECLOUD-3979-->

 -  {:.new}**Command changes**–